Outsourcing Remote Work: History, Evolution, and Outlook

 In 2017, the top two consumers of outsourced services in North America were the government and defence sectors, specifically those in the United States and Canada.
 According to KPMG, 39% of the total value of outsourcing deals signed that year came from the defence sector while 29% came from the government sector.

-While the outsourcing activities of the United States has risen, jobs are also coming into the US from other countries.
+While the outsourcing activities of the United States have risen, jobs are also coming into the US from other countries.
 The Bureau of Economic Analysis reports that 6.8 million American workers were employed by foreign-owned companies in 2015.
 According to the Pew Research Center, this was a 22% increase from 2007, which is significantly larger than the 3.6% overall growth of US private employment over the same timespan.

 The average annualized contract value (ACV) in the global outsourcing industry was $32.6 million in 2017.
 This was a 53% increase from the average ACV of $21.3 million in 2016.